Planeta U: History

+Dora the Explorer was previously broadcast on rival network Telemundo from 2000 to 2001 as part of “Nickelodeon en Telemundo”, then again from 2004 to 2006 as part of “Telemundo Kids”.
+However, Univision's broadcasts of the show added on-screen captions of the Spanish words spoken in English.

 Additional educational content was included in the form of the interstitial segment Hoy en la Historia ("Today in History"), featuring facts of relevance to historical events, and a series of public service announcements featuring popular Hispanic celebrities (including Juanes, Fanny Lu and Jenni Rivera) sharing focused on ethical and personal safety messages, and environmental conservation tips.
 "Planeta U" originally aired as a single three-hour, Saturday-only block until September 2008, when the network began airing an hour-long extension on Sunday mornings at 9:00 a.m.
 Eastern and Pacific Time.
 The Sunday lineup was discontinued in September 2013, with the remaining Saturday block reverting to three hours.

 On June 3, 2014, Walt Disney Television entered into an agreement with Univision in which it launched a new sub-block within the "Planeta U" lineup called "Disney Junior en Univision", featuring dubbed versions of original series from Disney Junior during the first two hours of the block; Mickey Mouse Clubhouse and Handy Manny (the latter's dub incorporated basic instruction of English words and phrases instead of those in Spanish, as the English version features) were the first series to air as part of the sub-block.
-The sub-block was discontinued on May 26, 2018 which the sub-block was later being replaced by Naturaleza Humana the following week on June 2nd, then replaced by Franklin and Friends on June 18th, 2022 at the last hour of the block.
+The sub-block was discontinued on May 26, 2018 which the sub-block was later being replaced by Naturaleza Humana the following week on June 2, then replaced by Franklin and Friends on June 18, 2022 at the last hour of the block.

 On August 1, 2015, Univision added its first original children's program as part of the block, Sesame Amigos, a half-hour Spanish language version of Sesame Street produced by Sesame Workshop for the network, featuring learning games and educational intersitials similar to those featured on and select characters from the HBO series, with Univision talent and other Hispanic and Latino celebrities making guest appearances during some segments (the network previously aired the Televisa adaptation of its parent series, Plaza Sésamo, from 1995 to 2002, before it was moved to sister network TeleFutura, now UniMás).

 On July 7, 2024, Univision's Planeta U block moved to Sunday mornings for one week only before reverting back to Saturday mornings a week later.

+On September 6, 2025, the Planeta U block rebranded after 12 years and began using a robot as their mascot for the block.

+As of December 28, 2025, Univision is one of only two commercial broadcast networks that still airs animated programming within a Saturday morning timeslot, the other being MeTV with its Saturday Morning Cartoons block, as Quest had dropped their Sunday morning public domain cartoon block, simply titled “Classic Cartoons”.